-

 Access by public transit: 10-minute walk from Sendai Station, or 6-minute walk from Hirose-dori Station (Sendai Subway Namboku Line)

-Closed days: Sunday, the first Monday of every month, the New Year’s holiday period (irregular closing on public holidays)
+Closed days: Sunday, Monday, the New Year's holiday (irregular closing on public holidays)

 Credit cards: Yes